nikerla/vc-content/pages/glossary/what-is-sku.md

     </p>
     <h2>Stock-takes</h2>
     <p class="text">
     What are SKUs primarily used for when it comes to stock-takes?
 Every product variation in a warehouse needs to have its own unique SKU, meaning a business would use a different code for every item in stock.
 Stock-takes are performed to make sure that the stock levels of the warehouse and of the inventory management system don’t have any discrepancies.
-The use of SKU productivity definition makes keeping track of the stock levels an easy and straight forward process.
+The use of SKU productivity definition makes keeping track of the <a href="{{ '/glossary/how-to-calculate-safety-stock' | absolute_url }}">stock levels</a> an easy and straight forward process.
     </p>
     <h2>Missing Items</h2>
     <p class="text">